 John W. Rippon Research Award

-- Applicants must be students working on their Masters or Ph.D. degrees.
+- Applicants must be students working on their Masters or PhD degree.

-- Student must be a current member of the MSA or must have applied for membership at the time of the award application.
+- Student must be a current member of the MSA or must have applied for membership by the time of the award application.

 - A curriculum vitae that includes at least (maximum 3 pages):

 - A detailed plan of study.
-The text of this plan of study must be no longer than 5 pages; including tables, figures, and references.
+The text of this plan of study must be no longer than 5 pages, including tables, figures, and references.
 Applications that include proposals exceeding the 5-page limit will not be considered.
-The text of this proposal should be single-spaced and printed in a regular sized font (10 cpi or 12 point) with one inch margins on all sides, section headings and double spacing between paragraphs may be used to make your proposal easier to read.
+The text of this proposal should be single-spaced and printed in regular sized font (10cpi or 12 point) with one-inch margins on all sides.
+Section headings and double spacing between paragraphs may be used to make your proposal easier to read.
 The proposal must include:

-e.
-Significance and preliminary results, if available (be concise in your explanation), include description of how the proposed research will benefit the field of medical mycology
+- Significance and preliminary results, if available (be concise in your explanation) include description of how the proposed research will benefit the field of medical mycology.

-f.
-Budget and budget justification, include in this section a timeline to complete the proposal (generally one year) and a plan for dissemination of results
+- Budget and budget justification, include in this section a timeline to complete the proposal (generally one year) and a plan for dissemination of results.

 - One letter of support from the major professor.
 The reference letter should be sent directly by the individual writing the letter, not the applicant.

-To apply: Complete the application form, being sure to include all required items listed above, in electronic format as a single PDF file.
+Complete an application, being sure to include items 1-3 listed above.
 The application file should be organized in the same order as described in “Documents Required” and should not exceed more than 8 MB.
 The file name should contain: the last name of the applicant -“award name” Application (e.g. Smith-Rippon Application).
 Confidential letters of reference should be sent separately to: email@example.com.
 The letter of reference file name should contain: the last name of the applicant-award name-referee letter (e.g. Smith-Rippon-Jackson Letter).
 The application will be considered to have arrived once all electronic files have been received by the deadline.
 All documents must be in English to be considered.

 Indirect cost is not allowed on MSA awards.